Kidstoysstudio's ultimate activity book collection Download activity book

 End the story quickly

-Once the main problem of the story is resolved (the cat is found, the bully says he's sorry, the two girls become friends again), you only have a page or two to finish the book.
+Once the main problem of it story has been resolved (the cat is found, the bully says he's sorry, the two girls become friends again), you only have a page or two left to finish the book.

-Since the story is done, there is no more tension for the reader, which means they don't have much incentive to keep reading or listening.
+Since it story is finished, there is no more tension for the reader, meaning they don't have much incentive to keep reading or listening.

-So do them a favor and finish the story ASAP.
+So do them a favor and end it story as quickly as possible.

 In short, you want to reach a satisfying conclusion and complete all storylines.